-"Phishing" is when scammers send emails or text messages attempting to trick you into giving them your personal information.
-These emails often impersonate trusted companies like Squarespace.
+What you received could be a phishing email.
+Phishing is when scammers send messages trying to trick you into giving them your personal information.
+These emails often impersonate trusted brands like Squarespace.

-While scammers adjust their tactics frequently, look out for these classic signs of a phishing or spoof message:
+While scammers change their tactics frequently, look for these signs of a phishing or spoof message:

 - Requests for your bank account, username, password, social security number, or identity.
 Never share this information.

-- An urgent tone or claim that your account is compromised.
+- A claim that your account is compromised.

-- A request or link to verify your account information.
+- An unsolicited email with a link to verify your account information.

 - Typos in the From email address.
 It’s common to see something like firstname.lastname@example.org (typo).